-Whether you are someone that is just getting into the sport of running or it’s your first time running regularly in Colorado, the idea of running out in the cold weather can be a bit daunting.
+Whether you are someone that is just getting into the sport of running or it’s your first time running regularly in Florida, the idea of running out in the cold weather can be a bit daunting.
 Even so, a majority of runners are always willing to throw on some layers and get in the miles.
 So, if it’s your first year running outdoors, what can you do to prepare for running in the low temperatures that you can guarantee Winter Park will have in the weeks and months to come?
 Well, the team at AFM Healthcare is going to go over a few of the essentials.
 Let’s jump right in.

 Warm Up in Advance